Want to start a company in Hong Kong? See how Statrys can help

 ⚡ Registration typically completed in 1–3 days

-Ownership and residency ✅ 100% foreign ownership allowed (mainland + free zones)
+Ownership ✅ 100% foreign ownership allowed (mainland + free zones)

 • Registered UAE address required